Before a destination is selected, its political situation, recent and previous history, and national issues are evaluated.

 All Missionary Advisors are mature adults (ages 18+) who have demonstrated solid character and capable leadership.
 Interested candidates arrive to their mission trip registration early to go through a vetting process.

-While they are learning small group leadership skills and moving through team development objectives, their project directors are evaluating their ability to critically think, demonstrate social and emotional maturity, and display a level of spiritual depth that would make them a positive influence on younger missionaries.
-Candidates are then selected and receive ongoing guidance from their Project Directors and Team Leaders for the duration of their mission trip.
+While they are learning small group leadership skills and moving through team development objectives, their project director is evaluating their ability to critically think, demonstrate social and emotional maturity, and display a level of spiritual depth that would make them a positive influence on younger missionaries.
+Candidates are then selected and receive ongoing guidance from their Project Director and Team Leaders for the duration of their mission trip.

 Choosing Team Leaders

-Team Leader candidates are required to be 21+ years of age and attend a Global Expeditions TrueNorth Leadership Training Event, so our staff have an opportunity to meet with them face to face (the events are held in different cities across the nation, at our headquarters and online in the months leading up to our peak mission season).
+Team Leader candidates are required to attend a Global Expeditions TrueNorth Leadership Training Experience, so our staff have an opportunity to meet with them face to face (the events are held in different cities across the nation, at our headquarters and online in the months leading up to our peak mission season).

-At the TrueNorth Event, Team Leader applicants learn about the expectations of Global Expeditions and are brought through a number of leadership development sessions and small group activities.
+At the TrueNorth Leadership Training Experience, Team Leader applicants learn about the expectations of Global Expeditions and are brought through a number of leadership development sessions and small group activities.
 During this time they are interviewed and evaluated by Project Directors and Global Expeditions staff.

 At the conclusion of the seminar a 360 review is done on each attendee by the onsite Global Expeditions staff and a determination is made on their eligibility to provide leadership on a short-term mission trip.

-Furthermore, on most trips Team Leaders arrive to register for their mission trip 2-3 days early for additional preparation and testing, prior to having a team assigned to them.
+Furthermore, on most trips Team Leaders receive additional preparation and testing, prior to having a team assigned to them.

 Choosing Project Directors